mwbradley/CIS560-Final-Project/README.md

 ### app

+Before you go any further you will need to create an .env file which will hold three variables:

+1. DB_SERVER=(localdb)\MSSQLLocalDb
+2. DB_NAME=CIS560
+3. JWT_SECRET_KEY=PutWhateverYouWantHere

 app.py is the script that will start the program we will run in the virtual environment (venv).
 To start you will cd into the backend directory and start the venv (see below for more help).
 Once you have the venv running then you will be able to use the command

 python app.py